pineunity/apmec/doc/source/user/multisite_vim_usage_guide.rst

 Preparing the OpenStack site
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Create a new 'nfv' project and admin privileged 'nfv' user on the remote
+1. Create a new 'mec' project and admin privileged 'mec' user on the remote
    OpenStack site.
 2. Create the required neutron networks for management, packet in and packet
    out networks that will be used by MEAs.